ferrandi/PandA-bambu/examples/IP_integration/README.txt

 main_test.c: C testbench
 constraints_STD.xml: resource constraint file passed to bambu to generate a Verilog design with just 1 my_ip module. test.xml: XML file describing the testbench inputs.
-It is empty since we use the main_test.c as testbench generator. timeout 2h bambu.sh: synthesis and simulation script.
+It is empty since we use the main_test.c as testbench generator. bambu.sh: synthesis and simulation script.
 It requires Vivado RTL and Verilator to properly work.

 All C/H files were validated using the "gcc -c" command.
 A C executable can be created with this command: "gcc -o ip_test main_test.c top.c module1.c module2.c printer1.c printer2.c